smith2311/College-Management-System/README.txt

 5)CLICK ON RUN BY CONNECTING YOUR VIRTUAL DEVICE/ PHYSICAL DEVICE...

+6) Make Sure you have imported the .sql file to the directory where your database and tables are being stored, What i prfer is using xampp server phpmyadmin upload the sql file to the xampp phpmyadmin

-6) WAIT FOR A SOMETIME, WHILE THE APP INSTALLS IN YOUR DEVICE
+7) WAIT FOR A SOMETIME, WHILE THE APP INSTALLS IN YOUR DEVICE

              ***************THANK YOU********************